 Spotify has one of the largest music libraries and they also offer a free account.
 But those who are from countries like India will have to wait until Spotify officially launches in their country.

-By using a VPN like Mullvad, you can create a free Spotify account in the U.S. (or any other supported country) and start listening to music on any of your Windows, macOS, iOS or Android devices.
+By using a VPN like Mullvad or NordVPN, you can create a free Spotify account in the U.S. (or any other supported country) and start listening to music on any of your Windows, macOS, iOS or Android devices.
 If everything goes right, it takes just about 10 minutes to get Spotify running.

 That’s all, folks.
 This was a quick tutorial on how to get a free Spotify account in India and other unsupported countries.
 I will be sticking to Amazon Music for now which is bundled with my Amazon India account.